The Arthur Levitt Jr. ’52 Artist-in-Residence

 Awarded annually by a faculty selection committee to a student for a distinguished painting.

 Every year a cash prize is awarded to a student distinguishing herself/himself in painting.
-The winning painting will also be exhibited at the Williams College Museum of Art from May 12 to June 4.
+The winning painting will also be exhibited at the Williams College Museum of Art from May to June .
 Works in oil, acrylic, watercolor, or gouache are acceptable.
-All paintings must be dry and made after May, 2016.
 You may submit up to two paintings.
 It’s easy to apply.

 Bruce Sanderson 1956 Prize in Architecture